gyselax/gyselalibxx/src/geometryXY/initialization/README.md

 We suppose the domain periodic on $`x`$ and $`y`$.

-These are applied in the guiding-center equations.
-See in [guiding-center](./../../../simulations/geometryXY/guiding_center/README.md).
+These are applied in the guiding-centre equations.
+See in [guiding-centre](./../../../simulations/geometryXY/guiding_center/README.md).